-Soup curry, a local dish from Sapporo, Hokkaido, consists of a smooth soupy curry loaded with spices packed with chunky vegetables and meats and eaten together with rice.
+Soup curry has become an iconic ‘soul food’ dish in Sapporo, Hokkaido.
+A favorite among locals and visitors alike, soup curry consists of a smooth soupy curry loaded with spices and packed with chunky vegetables and meats and eaten together with rice.

 Within Sapporo are dozens of eateries serving soup curry, each offering a unique take on the recipe with different tastes and ingredients.
-Locals and gourmand visitors alike will often sample several renditions to discover the soup curry that complements their palate.
+Visitors will often sample several renditions to discover the soup curry that complements their palate.

-Here, we’ll answer all the questions you have about soup curry, such as how to eat it along with its history, characteristics, and recommended restaurants to check out!
+Here, we’ll answer all your questions about soup curry, such as how to eat it, its history, characteristics, and recommended places to check out!

 What Is Soup Curry?